Parasrah/nuera-insurance/README.md

 # About

 This application was developed as part of my application to Nuera Insurance, and is in no way official or a representation of the company.
-Although it was not requested, I've tried to highlight my skillsets that aren't necessarily related to code, such as:
+Although it was not requested, I've tried to highlight some other skillsets that aren't necessarily related to technical experience with React/Javascript, such as:

-* Professional git workflow
+* Organized git workflow
-* Experience with hosting & domains
+* Hosting & domain configuration
 * Project configuration (bundling, transpilation, linting)
 * Continuous integration (TravisCI)